 Add in some incentives to motivate them

-Performance management is not only a dreadful thing for the employees.
+The Performance management tool is not only a dreadful thing for the employees.
 The management equally is dreaded by its thought because they have the responsibility to make its implementation smooth.

 Incentives are the best encouragement for all employees.
 You can use it too to motivate them to adapt to new changes in the management.
 By incentives, it does not only refer to some gifts or allowances.
 It can be anything from team outings to games or team lunch, and so forth.